Microgrids-X/Microgrids.py/README.md

 ## Other microgrids-related packages in Python

-Found by searching for ["microgrid"](https://pypi.org/search/?q=microgrid) on PyPI:
+Found by searching for ["microgrid"](https://pypi.org/search/?q=microgrid) on PyPI or from personal knowledge:

 - [PyEPLAN](https://pypi.org/project/pyeplan/): a free software toolbox for designing resilient mini-grids in developing countries.
 From Leeds, CUT, ICL.
+- [pymgrid](https://github.com/Total-RD/pymgrid) (PYthon MicroGRID): a python library to generate and simulate a large number of microgrids.
 - [OpenModelica Microgrid Gym](https://pypi.org/project/openmodelica-microgrid-gym/) (OMG):
   a software toolbox for the simulation and control optimization of microgrids based on energy conversion by power electronic converters.